 - When Nephi tells us he is likening Isaiah to his people, he’s announcing an adaptation of Isaiah to a new setting.

-- The Israelite tabernacle/temple draws heavily on Egyptian and other ancient Near Eastern ritual complexes in a variety of ways.
+- The Israelite tabernacle/temple draws heavily on Egyptian and other ancient Near Eastern ritual complexes in a variety of ways; structures, symbolism, types of sacrifice, various implements that are used therein, etc. These similarities are built-in to the whole thing.

 Israelite creation texts adapted from others, both earlier in Israel (Genesis 1 adapts from Genesis 2-3 as well as Psalms 74 and 104) and also outside, that is, non-Israelite texts (Genesis 1 reflects Babylonian aspects.)